 Papers are the currency of future employment in science.
 They are the second thing that most people look at when evaluating resumes (after where you were trained and what your skills are).
 High numbers of publications signal to potential employers that you are highly productive and a “finisher” of projects.
 Publications in well-respected journals signifies that your work is creative and meaningful to other scientists.
 Completed patent applications demonstrate that your work is useful beyond academic curiosity.
 Thus, it is imperative that research gets documented and published.
 How, then do you get a paper?
 There are a few guiding principles that will help you get higher quality papers more quickly. (see also this infographic, these 11 points to getting your paper taken seriously, and a helpful online short course on writing)

 - Write daily.
 At the end of each day (at least), document what you did, what you learned, what questions remain, and how you will answer those the next day.
 This paper trail not only allows you to know exactly how you got your results (you WILL forget), but it also gives you figures and text to add to a paper.
-A research paper really is just a set of questions, analyses, and resulting answers, and so this daily writing will quickly lead to papers.
+A research paper really is just a progress report, which includes set of questions, analyses, and resulting answers, and so this daily writing will quickly lead to papers.

 - Think carefully about what goes where: These essays provide some useful insights into what goes where: writing science as a story, and the parts of a paper

-a.
-The title: It should contain key words that will catch the eye of those you want to read it.
+- The title: It should contain key words that will catch the eye of those you want to read it.
 It is often best to have it be a short statement of the key discovery in your paper.
 This is often written last.

 - Write your results section first.
 This could just be pages from your daily research diary.
 Some people prefer to start from figures or plots they made.
 Others prefer to start with text.
 Either way, ALWAYS start from your results.
 The results section will determine which methods you need to document.
 The results will dictate the discussion section… i.e. how your results fit in the context of the greater scientific community.
 Then the results, methods, and discussion will dictate what background information is needed for the introduction.